| Internship Opportunities at Bryan Farrish Radio Promotion (Note: The pictures below are not our actual interns... but they look the part.)

 Internships work like this: You are directed to see one of our staff.
 If both of you decide that you would be suited for an internship, then this person will become your supervisor.

-Office work: Data entry; search music and radio reference sites; pack and send mailings to radio; search for info on prospective clients.
+Office work: Lots of contacting musicians!
+Also, searching music and radio reference sites; searching for info on prospective clients.

-Here are the highlights of internships at Bryan Farrish Radio Promotion...
+Here are the highlights of internships at Bryan Farrish Promotion...

 • Available year round.

-• Hours are very flexible: Choose from 10 to 20 hours per week, and from 8am to 7pm.
+• Hours are very flexible: At least 10 hours per week, anytime from 7am to 7pm, and even Saturdays are available.

-• Days are very flexible: Choose from two or more days per week.
+• Days are very flexible: Choose from one or more days per week.

 • Full training is provided.
 Even if you have no skills, we will find something that you can be trained for.
 And you will not easily forget what you learn.